railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 	It's helpful to remember that you can export all types of resource in Open ERP.
-	From the web client you need to navigate to a search list for the resource then click the Export link at the bottom left of the list.
+	From the web client you need to navigate to a search list for the resource then click the :guilabel:`Export` link at the bottom left of the list.
 	From the GTK client you'd use the menu :menuselection:`Form --> Export`.
 	This enables you to easily make your own analysis in Microsoft Excel or OpenOffice.org Calc, by exporting accounting entries.